Acapulco Shore: Series 4 (2017)

-Filming for this season took place in Riviera Maya, Mexico and Medellin, Colombia.
-This season marked the first time Acapulco Shore was filming outside of the country.

 Series 5 (2018)

 MTV announced that Season 5 was set to premiere on April 17, 2018.
 This seasons cast members were officially announced by MTV LA and it was confirmed that Luis “Potro” Caballero, Karime Pindter, Manelyk González, Tadeo Fernandez, Brenda Zambrano, Eduardo Miranda and Fernando Lozada would be participating.
 New cast members this season include Leslie Gallardo, Maria Usi, and Erick Sandoval.
 Cintia Cossio and Elettra Lamborghini made brief appearances this season.
 On June 10, it was confirmed that original cast members Luis “Jawy” Méndez and Talía Loaiza, as well as Víctor Ortíz of Season 4, would make brief appearances this season as well.

 Lozada and González left the season but were credited.
 Brenda Zambrano also announced her exit.
 The three returned for the sixth season.

 Series 6 (2019)

 MTV announced the premiere of the sixth season for April 30, 2019.
 Luis “Jawy” Méndez and Talia Loaiza were both confirmed to return to the show.
 New cast members this season include Anahí Izali, Dania Méndez, Jibranne “Jey” Bazán, Xavier Meade and Rocío Sánchez.
 This was the last season to feature Brenda Zambrano and Fernando Lozada.